mmichellesvv/VBA-TextToNumber-Macro/README.md

 ## How to Use:

 1. Download `TextToNumber.bas` file from this repo.
-2. Open target file in Excel.
+2. Open target `.xlsx` file in Excel.
 3. Activate Developer mode following `File > Options > Costumise Ribbon`, then check the box Developer in the right-hand list.
 Click `OK`.
 4. Find `Developer` tab and click `Visual Basic` to open the VBA editor.
 5. In the VBA editor, go to `File > Import File...`, and select the `TextToNumber.bas` file (which should be located in the same directory).